 By then humans won’t need to be concerned about these entities, because artificial sentience will have its own problem.

 Sure, these new cyber entities will take away our jobs, machines have been doing this for over a century.
 But isn’t that the whole point?
-Whether your a lawyer or valet parking attendant, who wants to be enslaved to a job when a sentient robot can do it for you?
-Job losses are only a problem if humans continue using severely outdated economic models.
+Whether you are a lawyer or valet parking attendant, who wants to be enslaved to a job when a sentient robot can do it for you?
+Job losses are only problematic if humans continue using severely outdated economic models.
 We possess smartphones and are on the verge of a stunning technological breakthrough yet still dabble in late nineteenth-century economic ideology.

 What is certain is that life in our human jungle will become far more complex than it is today.